Does your role in the development team effects in performance tuning?

 There are several problems with a reactive approach to performance.
 Performance problems are frequently introduced early in the design and design issues cannot always be fixed through tuning or more efficient coding.
 Also, fixing architectural or design issues later in the cycle is not always possible.
 At best, it is inefficient, and it is usually very expensive.
 You experience increased hardware expenses and finally increased total cost of ownership.

-its decrease the need to tune and redesign as well as expensive hardware upgrades.
+But in proactive approach you know where to focus your optimization efforts and its decrease the need to tune and redesign as well as expensive hardware upgrades.
 This will leads to reduced operational cost and total cost of ownership.

 1 Comments: